Find a Meeting Near You Phone icon 800-643-9618

 Tolerance

-Tolerance to a substance means that your body has gotten used to the presence of it and therefore your brain compensates a certain level of it being in your body.
-As a result, you do not feel intoxicated even though you are because your body can perform major functions.
-Just like with alcohol, it is possible to develop a tolerance to cannabis.10
+Developing a tolerance to a substance means that your body has gotten used to the presence of it.
+As a result, you do not feel intoxicated even though you are, because your body can still perform major functions.
+Over time, you may start taking more of the substance just to feel the desired effect.

 Tolerance is a well-documented contributing factor to developing an addiction because it encourages continued use of the substance in increasingly higher amounts over time.